docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     DMS does not provide any automation or support for key rotation, [nor is it likely to provide a notable security benefit][gh-discussion::dkim-key-rotation-expiry] to the typical small scale DMS deployment.

+    Here is a quick DKIM Rotation example with minimal downtime (due to restart of dms):
+    1. generate new keys with new selector: `dmss config dkim domain ${domain} selector new_selector [keytype ${keytype} keysize ${keysize}]`
+    2. create new TXT entries 'new_selector._domainkey' with the content of the generated `rspamd/dkim/*-public.dns.txt keys`
+    3. modify the selector name in `rspamd/override.d/dkim_signing.conf` and restart dms

 ### Generating Keys

 You'll need to repeat this process if you add any new domains.